UAAppComp/onboarding/README.md

 Initial steps:

 1. [Sign up for GitHub Education](https://education.github.com/students) and get your Student Pack
-2. Download and install GitHub Desktop (or get wild and try something like [GitKraken](gitkraken.com), Dr Straight's IDE of choice)
+2. Star and Watch this repository!
-3. Contact one of your faculty to be added to this organization (don't forget to include your GitHub username)
+3. Download and install GitHub Desktop (or get wild and try something like [GitKraken](gitkraken.com), Dr Straight's IDE of choice)
-4. ...
+4. Contact one of your faculty to be added to this organization (don't forget to include your GitHub username)
-5. Profit!
+5. Enjoy!

 ### Beginner